-If your business isn’t compliant with HR laws, it could be at risk for penalties, reputational damage, and legal action.
+Noncompliance with HR rules and regulations can put a company at risk for big penalties, reputational damage and legal action.

 Here's what you need to know: